seanjsong/songjinshan.com_blog/articles/c/reading-notes-of-programming-with-posix-threads.md

 ![Book Cover](bookcover.jpg)

+This book is informative and accurate, should be a must-read for pthread programmers.
+But there's one thing I don't like: too many implications.
+The author should spell his claims more loudly and explicitly.

 ## Memory Visibility

 > Consider, for example, a thread that writes new data to an element in an array, and then updates a `max_index` variable to indicate that the array element is valid.
 Now consider another thread, running simultaneously on another processor, that steps through the array performing some computation on each valid element.
 If the second thread "sees" the new value of `max_index` before it sees the new value of the array element, the computation would be incorrect.
 This may seem irrational, but memory systems that work this way can be substantially faster than memory systems that guarantee predictable ordering of memory accesses.
 A mutex is one general solution to this sort of problem.
 If each thread locks a mutex around the section of code that's using shared data, only one thread will be able to enter the section at a time.

 This implies that the implementation of mutex contains a memory barrier.
-Later the book explains,
+Several sections later the book explains further,

 > A common misconception about memory barriers is that they "flush" values to main memory, thus ensuring that the values are visible to other processors.
 That is not the case, however.
 What memory barriers do is ensure an order between sets of operations.
 If each memory access is an item in a queue, you can think of memory barrier as a special queue token.
 Unlike other memory accesses, however, the memory controller cannot remove the barrier, or look past it, until it has completed all previous accesses.